wmiller0906/ECGR-4116-Midterm/README.md

 8. Run the program

 ### Other files for grader
-Inside the .gitignore directory of this repo are generated files from the completion of this project, such as SRGAN generated images, epoch checkpoints, and final models.
+Inside the other-files-for-grader directory of this repo are generated files from the completion of this project, such as SRGAN generated images, epoch checkpoints, and final models.